Montessori Summer Camp

 You may also explore our website for more info about our programs and educational philosophy.
 Read our blog posts for insightful, researched-based articles about early childhood parenting.

-If you fill out the form below, we will send you our application with tuition information.
-You will also be entered on our interest list and will receive occasional emails about upcoming events.
+If you fill out the form below, we’ll send you a few emails that answer questions we know are on your mind—from what your child’s day at LePort would look like to how to ease separation anxiety.
+You will also be entered on our interest list and will receive emails about upcoming events.

 A child’s early years are a time of great sensitivity to bonding in order to establish trust in the world, as well as language, order, sensorial impressions, and development of coordinated movement, both fine- and gross-motor.